- About us

-In gathering news, journalists should seek personal information only in the public interest.
-In doing so, journalists should not unduly intrude on the privacy of individuals and should show respect for the dignity and sensitivity of people encountered in the course of gathering news.
+In seeking personal information, journalists should not unduly intrude on the privacy of individuals and should show respect for the dignity and sensitivity of people encountered in the course of gathering news.

-In accordance with Principle 5 of the Council's Statement of Principles, news obtained by unfair or dishonest means should not be published unless there is an overriding public interest.
+In accordance with Principle 7 of the Council's Statement of General Principles, media organisations should take reasonable steps to avoid publishing material which has been gathered by deceptive or unfair means, unless doing so is sufficiently in the public interest.
 Generally, journalists should identify themselves as such.
 However, journalists and photographers may at times need to operate surreptitiously to expose crime, significantly anti-social conduct, public deception or some other matter in the public interest.

 Public figures necessarily sacrifice their right to privacy, where public scrutiny is in the public interest.
 However, public figures do not forfeit their right to privacy altogether.
 Intrusion into their right to privacy must be related to their public duties or activities.